Nicholas Pierini: Cesena

 On 31 August 2021, he signed a four-year contract with Cesena.

 Venezia

 On 13 July 2022, Pierini moved to Venezia on a four-year contract.
 He contributed to their promotion back to Serie A and played his first top-level games in six years early in the 2024–25 season.

 Return to Sassuolo

 On 30 August 2024, Pierini signed with Sassuolo in Serie B.

+On 2 February 2026, he was loaned by Sampdoria, with an option to buy.

 Personal life

 He is a son of former Italy international footballer and current coach Alessandro Pierini.